docpad-archive/documentation/extend/plugin-write.html.md

 ## Getting Started

-Inside your docpad website directory, create a directory called `plugins`.
+Inside your DocPad website directory, create a directory called `plugins`.
 Inside the `plugins` directory create the directory for your plugin (e.g. `plugins/yourpluginname`), and inside your plugin's directory create these two files:

 ### `src/yourpluginname.plugin.coffee`